-But first, what if your video doesn’t have audio, or you want to replace the one it already has?
+First, what if your video doesn’t have audio, or you want to replace the one it already has?
 Well, in that case, you can also add music or audio to your video, and that’s something I’m going to teach you too!
-So, let’s start to Add Music to Your Video
+So, let’s start to Add Music to Your Video.

 For this tutorial, we’re going to be using FilmForth, a free video editor that is really simple to use.
-Plus its watermark free, which means your end video won’t have any annoying watermarks when trying to watch it.
+Plus it’s a watermark-free tool, which means your end video won’t have any annoying watermarks when trying to watch it.

 Take into account that Windows will handle the download and installation, and it should take less than 5 minutes!